A history of Maidenhead Scottish

 photographs and newspaper items.

 Almost all joined in the first dance, A Highland Welcome.
-Our
+The then

 current chairman, Rex Pearse, introduced various former members who